ottovos/PracticeWords/README.md

 - words correct of the total words
 - words to be practices of the total words

-To be deon:
+To be done:
-- CSS changes
+- change CSS
-- switch language
+- add featur to switch language
-- upload lists
+- add feature to upload lists
 - host to netlify.com